 If you declare a disability on your application form and accept an offer of a place to study at the University, either as your firm or insurance choice, Disability Advice and Guidance will contact you by email from early spring onwards, to introduce the team and request more information from you.

 We will request that you provide us with as much information as possible to help us to work with you, and other appropriate colleagues to arrange your support prior to your arrival.
 We require supporting documentation regarding your disability, before support can be arranged.
 The type of documentation that we require will depend on your individual circumstances, but may for example be a doctor’s or specialist’s letter or Educational Psychological Report.
-If you do not have medical evidence, you may find it useful to take our Disability Documentation Guidance to your GP or specialist.

 For further information please contact the Disability Advice and Guidance team.